 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

-I am not certain how this has happened, but the emphasis on our bodily resurrection found in the New Testament is not set forth as often as one could wish.
+I am not certain how this has happened, but the emphasis on our bodily resurrection found in the New Testament is not taught as often as one could wish.
 Why is this?
 The redemption of his body was the Apostle Paul’s goal.

-Such is the necessary preparation for our body being raised from the dead and being clothed with a body from Heaven fashioned from eternal life and modified by our behavior while living on the earth.
-Thus we see that the resurrection begins in our inward nature and then, when Christ appears, is extended to our physical body.
+That is the necessary preparation for our body to be raised from the dead and clothed with a body from Heaven fashioned from eternal life and modified by our behavior while living on the earth.
+Thus, we see that the resurrection begins in our inward nature and then, when Christ appears, is extended to our physical body.